NeuroJSON/zmat/README.rst

 .. code:: shell

-   sudo apt-get install libzmat1 libzmat1-devel zmat-static
+   sudo apt-get install libzmat1 libzmat1-dev

 A Ubuntu (16.04/18.04) user can use the same commands as Debian to install these packages but one must first run